lavishatrey/MY_NOTES/WEB DEV/BACKEND.md

 **Interview Tip:**
 Expect questions like:

-* "Explain how the internet works when you type a URL."
+* "Explain how the internet works when you type a URL." :: URL → DNS lookup → TCP + TLS → HTTP request → Server response → Browser renders → Page displayed
 * "What is the difference between stateful and stateless communication?"

 ---